XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: XAutoML: Exploring AutoML Optimizations

-Related information is aggregated in a \emph{card} with a short description (Figure~\ref{fig:startpage}, C2) that can be revealed by selecting it.
-Figure~\ref{fig:candidate_inspections} provides an overview of all implemented cards which are described in more detail later in this section.
-Inspections in each card are always computed based on the output of a single step in the pipeline.
 In Figure~\ref{fig:startpage}, a virtual data source node is currently selected and all inspections are calculated on the input data.
-Users can observe how the different steps in a pipeline affect the data by selecting the corresponding nodes in the pipeline visualization (see Figure~\ref{fig:startpage}, C4) and inspecting the updated content of the different cards.
+Users can observe how the different steps in a pipeline affect the data by selecting the corresponding nodes in the pipeline visualization (Figure~\ref{fig:startpage}, C4) and inspecting the updated content of the different cards.
+The intention is to allow users to understand how each step in a pipeline modifies the input data.
 Each card provides at least one option to export the visualized data to \name{Jupyter}.
-Finally, users can also compare the information presented in a single card for various models (see Figure~\ref{fig:startpage}, C5, R22, R23, R24).
+Finally, users can also compare the information presented in a single card for various models (Figure~\ref{fig:startpage}, C5, R22, R23, R24).

 The \emph{performance details} view (Figure~\ref{fig:performance_details}) provides basic performance metrics (R17) and visualizations (R18).
-Displayed are training and validation performance, duration of the training, and duration of predicting new samples.
+Displayed are training and test performance, duration of the training, duration of predicting new samples, and an optional multi-fidelity budget \cite{Li2018} used for this model.
 The class report provides the precision and recall for each individual target class.
-Additionally, a standard confusion matrix and \ac{ROC} curve are displayed.
-Users can export the class report and confusion matrix to \name{Jupyter} for further analysis or visualization.
+In addition, a standard confusion matrix and \ac{ROC} curve are displayed.
+This view shall enable users to assess the performance of an \ac{ML} model in several dimensions. \name{AutoML} optimizes models against a single performance metric which may often be not enough to truly assess the predictive power and potential problems of a model.
+In addition, users can export the class report and confusion matrix to \name{Jupyter} for further analysis or visualization.

 The \emph{global surrogate} view (Figure~\ref{fig:global_surrogate}) fits a decision tree to the predictions of the selected candidate (R19).
-Users can interactively control the size of the decision tree by specifying the maximum number of leave nodes, effectively weighting the explainability of the surrogate versus the fidelity to the black-box model.
+Users can interactively control the size of the decision tree by specifying the maximum number of leaf nodes, effectively weighting the explainability of the surrogate versus the fidelity to the black-box model.
 The fidelity bar provides an estimate of how good the decision tree resembles the actual model.
+The idea is to provide an easy option to generate an interpretable surrogate model with adaptable complexity.
+This may be used to validate and explain the behaviour of an \ac{ML} model or even for legal auditions of it \cite{Mohseni2021}.
 Users can export the fitted decision tree to \name{Jupyter} for further analysis.